aurHin/acetylation_conservation/README.md

 ### Find which macs2peaks overlap with CNS

 *peak_OL_CNS.sh*
+Provide a folder grouping all your macsPeak files.

-* takes macs2peak file and creates a subset file with only peaks that OL with CNS.
+* creates a subset file with macs2peaks that overlap (OL) Conserved Non-Coding Sequences (CNS).
 1bp overlap is sufficient to qualify the whole peak as CNSoverlap.
-Then, all bp of the OL peak will count in CS_OL, not only the bp that actually OL (because I need a binary system, otherwise it gets too complicated).
+When a peak qualified as overlapping CNS, all bp of this peak will count in CS_OL, not only the bp that actually overlap.
+The reason is that I need a binary system, otherwise it gets too complicated.
-* passes .bed and CS.bed as argumenta in *AddConservationColumnTomacs2.R*.
+* passes .bed and CS.bed as argument in *AddConservationColumnTomacs2.R*.
 * returns a bed with an additional column which contains "noCSoverlap" or "CSoverlap" for each peak.

 >chr1	4598797	4599054	MACS2_peak_14	noCSoverlap